Alma Deutscher: Background and education

+In 2017, a CBS-60 Minutes feature with Scott Pelley about Deutscher created a stir and won an Emmy Award.

-In 2018, Deutscher moved with her family to Vienna, which she has described as her "musical homeland".
-She explained to The New York Times in 2019: "I lived in England, but I grew up on the music of Mozart, Schubert, Beethoven and Haydn.
+In 2018, Deutscher moved with her family to Vienna.
+She explained to The New York Times in 2019: "I grew up on the music of Mozart, Schubert, Beethoven, and Haydn.
 Musically speaking, I think that Vienna's always been my home."

 In 2021, she was admitted to the conducting degree at the University of Music and Performing Arts Vienna, to study with conductor Johannes Wildner.
-At 16, she may be the youngest student ever to be admitted to this conducting course, whose alumni include Zubin Mehta, Claudio Abbado and Kirill Petrenko.
+At 16, she may have been the youngest student ever to be admitted to this conducting course, whose alumni include Zubin Mehta, Claudio Abbado and Kirill Petrenko.

 In the first years of her life, Deutscher was the subject of her father's linguistic experiments related to his professional research.
 In an effort to understand why ancient cultures did not use the term "blue" to describe the colour of the sky, he made sure never to inform his daughter that the sky was "blue".
 The development of her colour perceptions, and especially her insistence in an early age that the clear sky was "white", were reported in Guy Deutscher's 2010 book, Through the Language Glass: Why the World Looks Different in Other Languages.

 Deutscher is trilingual in English, German and Hebrew.

 Compositional method, style and aesthetics

 Deutscher's music has been noted above all for the wealth and beauty of its melodies.
 The Austrian Newspaper Wiener Zeitung termed Deutscher a 'Melodist by High Grace', whose cantilenas "convey bottomless grief or overflowing yearning".
 Deutscher herself explained that her melodies often arrive unbidden, including in her dreams.
 The opening of her first short opera, The Sweeper of Dreams, came to her fully formed in a dream, as well as the theme of a set of piano variations in E-flat major, which eventually became the basis of the third movement of her piano concerto.
 Deutscher has also described a special excited state-of-mind, which she called an "improvising mood".
 She told the Daily Telegraph in 2016, "When I am in an improvising mood, melodies burst from my fingertips."
 At a younger age she also described melodic inspiration arising from skipping with her 'magical' skipping rope: "I wave it around, and melodies pour into my head".
 In 2019 she told the New York Times: "When I was younger, I really thought it was the rope that gave me inspiration.
 Now, I know it's not really the rope, it's the state of mind that I get into when I wave it around".

-However, Deutscher has explained in numerous interviews the fundamental difference between the spontaneous moments of inspiration, in which she hears melodies in her head, and the laborious process of composing complete polished pieces based on these melodies.
+However, Deutscher has explained in numerous interviews the difference between the spontaneous moments of inspiration, in which she hears melodies in her head, and the laborious process of composing complete polished pieces based on these melodies.
 To the Financial Times, she said that the challenging part of composition is to develop the ideas and turn them into "a coherent structure.
 That's extremely difficult".